rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 18 Jul 2013
+  - Created a new sympy branch off of master to handle qasm parsing.
 * 17 Jul 2013
   - Trying to support SVWN, PBE, BLYP functionals.
 Tests for all exchange functionals work.
 Tests for all correlation functionals fail. :-(
 * 16 Jul 2013